How Natural Gas Compressors Work

 - The second stage of compression increases the pressure to 490 psi and the temperature also heats up to 270°F. from there it’s back through the cooler to get the temperature back down to 120° F. with more pressure and cooling there’s more liquids that will fall out in the last scrubber.

 - The third stage of compression gets the pressure up to 1200 psi and 240° F. Once again, the hot gas will go through the cooler and exit the at the discharge at 120°F. Some producers will run the gas through one last scrubber to give any remaining liquids a place to drop out.

 A screw compressor uses two meshing helical screws or rotors to compress the gas.
 Gas enters the suction side and moves through the threads.
 As it does it is compressed and then exits at the discharge side at a higher pressure.

 Screw compressors are typically used for lower pressure and lower volume like a VRU.

 Natural Gas Compressor Sizes

-Small single-stage compressors like the one in the video may be used to gather fugitive gas and send it to the combustor or flare.
+A small natural gas compressor like the single-stage compressor in the video may be used to gather fugitive gas and send it to the combustor or flare.
 It is known as a Vapor Recovery Unit or VRU.

 Compressors aren’t only for natural gas.
-Many producers compressing air so they can use it for instrument supply in order to reduce their gas emissions.
+Many producers choose to compress air so they can use it for instrument supply in order to reduce their gas emissions.
 (Watch: Why Use Compressed Air to Power Your Control Valve.)

 Medium-sized compressors may be found at wellheads (gas injection) or small gathering systems (pipe line) while compressor stations are the “engines” that power a pipeline.
 The size and number of compressors vary based on the diameter of the pipe and volume of gas to be moved.